sviete/ais-ha-addons/README.md

 ## About

-The primary goal of this repository is to provide an add-ons for AI-Speaker.com users.
+The primary goal of this repository is to provide an add-ons for a AI-Speaker.com users.

 ## Installation